Science

 The Modulated Electron Lattice () is the physics framework behind SuperMatics.
 It classifies the broken-symmetry states of high- [2] and other strongly correlated systems (, , , orbital order)[6] in a representation a generative model can actually search.

-This page is the short technical pass: eight sections, one equation, five inline figures, three interactive demos, a benchmark table, and the published references.
+This page is the short technical pass: the framework, its core free-energy functional, the figures and interactive demos that make it measurable, a benchmark table, and the published references.
 For the full development, see the MEL paper.

 01 · The bottleneck